Xmorelle/webpage/index.md

 - **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!

+- **12/2018** : Stay tuned for some "big" changes as a complete re-shape of this website is planned for mid-december! (sorry in advance for possible maintenance unavailability or small mistakes that will inevitably occur during this process)

 ### Scientific Vision

 "Hard is overrated, soft is dope!"